 Federal Law Prohibits Crossing State Lines

-This subsection, or one similar to it, is critical in federal criminal statutes.
-In general, the governments of the 50 States (and other territories) handle criminal matters.
-For the federal law enforcement authorities to have jurisdiction to investigate and prosecute crimes, those crimes must have an inter-state impact.
 For this reason, subsection (c) specifies different scenarios in which the buying and selling of children could cross state lines - such as the use of computers or mail across state lines or the physical transportation of the child across a State border.
-Finally, any relevant conduct that actually occurs on federal land, such as on an army base or in a national park, would fall under federal jurisdiction.
-See ralted information: Federal Child Pornography.

 Call a Los Angeles Federal Criminal Lawyer